 Last Updated on

 Moms don’t want to nag.
 We don’t want to be the time keeper.
-We don’t want to start the summer strong and then slack off with monitoring electronics.

 Keep kids off electronics over the summer